You are a guest at Australia's premier community destination

 You can demonstrate your company's commitment to the project, and help staff follow through on theirs, by providing real support for their community group governance role.
 This might come in the form of:

-• Support: Educated, prepared people make for the best Board members.
-You can help your staff members get "board ready" by referring them to the free help sheets contained in the Resource Centre of the Boards, Committees & Governance Centre or, better still, giving them a copy of one of the Our Community How-To guides.
-If you are supporting several staff members to get on Board, you might even consider providing or paying for them to attend some governance training.
+• Support: Educated, prepared people make for the best board members.
+You can help your staff members get "board ready" by referring them to our free help sheets and other content in the Tools & Resources area.
+If you are supporting several staff members to get on board, you might even consider providing or paying for them to attend some governance training.